A miscarriage is a pregnancy that ends before 24 weeks, which is before most developing babies are able to survive outside the womb (uterus).

 You may need to take medicines or have surgery if expectant management isn’t successful.

 You may wish to take medicines that will open your cervix and allow fetal tissue to pass out.
 These may be in the form of tablets to take by mouth or a pessary that is inserted directly into your vagina, or you may have both.
 The effects of the medicines usually begin within a few hours, and will lead to symptoms similar to a heavy period, including bleeding and abdominal cramps.
 The bleeding can continue for several weeks.

 Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.

 You may need to have surgery if medicines are unsuccessful.

-Whether or not you need surgery to remove any tissue will depend on the stage of your pregnancy, the amount of bleeding you're having, and your own preferences.
+Whether or not you need surgery to remove any tissue will depend on the stage of your pregnancy, how much bleeding you're having and your own preferences.
 You may be advised to have surgery if you have developed an infection.

 For sources and links to further information, see Resources .

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.